kim-0617/mini-query/apps/docs/index.md

 hero:
   name: "Mini Query Documentation"
-  text: "The Write Less, Do More, JavaScript Library."
+  text: "The Write Less, Do More, JavaScript Library. with mini query"
   tagline: A minimal version of jQuery
   actions:
     - theme: brand